Collab-Hub-io/Collab-Hub-Max-Client/README.md

 The max client expects to recieve control data in the following format:
 `mode target[if push] header value(s)`
-And event data in the following format:
+...and event data in the following format:
 `mode target[if push] header`

 For example, a valid published control message would look like this:
 `publish slider 5`

-While a valid pushed event would look like this:
+...wile a valid pushed event would look like this:
 `push all bang`

 For **pushed** controls/events, the target should be a username, room name, or the word 'all' (sent to everyone).